victorlga/cloud-course-project/docs/README.md

 1. Initialize Terraform: `terraform init`
 2. Plan the deployment: `terraform plan`
 3. Apply the configuration: `terraform apply -auto-approve`
-4. Copy the load balancer's DNS, add "/docs" to its end, and paste it into the browser
+4. Copy the load balancer's DNS from terminal outputs and paste it into the browser
 5. Test API endpoints
-6. Copy the ec2-locust instance's DNS, add ":8089" to its end, and paste it into the browser
+6. Copy the ec2-locust instance's DNS from terminal outputs and paste it into the browser
 7. Run a load test with 100 users and a spawn rate of 100 to see autoscaling launch a new instance
 8. Destroy the infrastructure: `terraform apply -auto-approve`